amr/backup-tools/README.txt

   Installation should be performed by, or coordinateed with, the administrator of the remote backup server.

-  1. Copy the backup-tools package somewhere in the system.
+  1. Copy the backup-tools package somewhere in the system. e.g. To get it directly from git into /usr/local/backup-tools:

+     $: git clone gitosis@git.edc:backup-tools.git /usr/local/backup-tools

   2. Open backup-tools/projects-conf/default and provide ALL parameters.
 They are all documented inline.